Sensitive 3mm Imaging of Discrete Sources in the Fields of tSZ-Selected Galaxy Clusters: acknowledgments

 \section{acknowledgments}

-Construction and early operations of MUSTANG2 was supported by the NSF award number 1615604 and the Mt.\ Cuba Astronomical Foundation.
+Construction and early operations of MUSTANG2 were supported by NSF award No. 1615604 and the Mt.\ Cuba Astronomical Foundation.
 The GBT data were acquired under the project IDs AGBT21B\_298, and AGBT22B\_242.
-The Green Bank Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. SRD is supported by NSF grant number 2307546.
-MH acknowledges financial support from the National Research Foundation of South Africa.
-LDM acknowledges support from the French government, through the UCA\textsuperscript{J.E.D.I.} Investments in the Future project managed by the National Research Agency (ANR) with the reference number ANR-15-IDEX-01.
+The Green Bank Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This publication makes use of data products from the Wide-field Infrared Survey Explorer, which is a joint project of the University of California, Los Angeles, and the Jet Propulsion Laboratory/California Institute of Technology, funded by the National Aeronautics and Space Administration.
+S.R.D. is supported by NSF grant No. 2307546.
+M.M. acknowledges support from NSF grants AST-2307727 and AST-2153201 and NASA grant 21-ATP21-0145.
+M.H. acknowledges financial support from the National Research Foundation of South Africa.
+L.D.M. acknowledges support from the French government, through the UCA\textsuperscript{J.E.D.I.} Investments in the Future project managed by the National Research Agency (ANR) with the reference No. ANR-15-IDEX-01.